sipherr/depression/README.md

 # Goals
 First and foremost is to overcome depression!

 It is extremely important to have a set of clear goals in order to acheive to grand goal.
-Even small ones it force you to manifest change in yourself.
+Even small goals will force you to manifest change in yourself.

 - lose weight
 - quit smoking

-- setup a "allowed" time to endulge in alcohol or marijuna (altho not recommended)
+And a more indirect goal: Be the sholder

 # Signs and Symptoms
 My culture in Noterhn Ontario (Sudbury), Canada heavily stigmatized depression and mental illnes.
 Despite many attempts from my wife that I had a mental illness (bipolar, split personality...which I was epicly offended by) I ignored them and deceived myself that it was just related to martital issues and difficulties in communication.